 Spirit of God

 The Bible teaches us to “Walk by the Spirit” and not by the flesh.
 The fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 The Bible also encourages us to exercise the gifts of the Spirit that build up the church.
 We believe these gifts are as much in operation today as they were in the early church.
 We value the Presence of God and seek to worship, honor and adore the Father and seek His Presence.
 (Galatians 5:16; 22-23).

 Sharing the gospel should be an active and regular part of the Christian’s life.
 God’s heart is to reach those that don’t know Him.
 We should be passionate about doing the same.
 (Acts 1:8).

-Jesus was willing to lay down His life for the sheep.
-Jesus washed the Disciples feet and honored servanthood as the greatest role.
+Jesus was willing to lay down His life for His sheep.
+Jesus washed His disciples’ feet and honored servanthood as the greatest role.
 Leaders in a church should do likewise.
 (1 John 3:16) (Matthew 20:25-26)

 Power in Holy Spirit

 We believe in and practice the gifts of Holy Spirit.
-We come to our meetings with momentum, expectation and excitement for what God will do.
+We come to our meetings with momentum, expectation, and excitement for what God will do.
 We lay hands on people to receive God’s healing.
-We prophecy God’s heart and Holy Spirit’s encouragement over each other.
-We follow Holy Spirit’s leading in full belief that He has the power to accomplish the Father’s purpose for us and our world.
-We treasure His gifts of love, joy, peace, patience, kindness, goodness, faithfulness and self-control and express them to a world that is in desperate need of them.
+We prophecy God’s heart and the Holy Spirit’s encouragement over each other.
+We follow the Holy Spirit’s leading in full belief that He has the power to accomplish the Father’s purpose for us and our world.
+We treasure His gifts of love, joy, peace, patience, kindness, goodness, faithfulness, and self-control and express them to a world that is in desperate need of them.